Elvisonyedika/markdown-cv/index.md

 ## Education

 `2015-2016`
-__University Of Nottingham.__
+__University Of Nottingham__
--Postgraduate Certificate In Education-
+- Postgraduate Certificate In Education

 `2006 - 2011`
-__Enugu State University Of Science And Technology__ -B.Sc In Industrial Mathematics-
+__Enugu State University Of Science And Technology__
+- B.Sc In Industrial Mathematics

 - Sizar